Approved On: 03/25/2021

 Applicability and Scope

 This policy is for security researchers interested in reporting system security vulnerabilities and is intended for authorized EXIM publicly available systems/services only.
-This policy applies to anyone wishing to conduct vulnerability discovery activities, including research and testing conducted on EXIM’s publicly available systems/services within EXIM.gov domains.
-Specifically, this policy applies to the following systems and services:
+This policy applies to anyone wishing to conduct vulnerability discovery activities, including research and testing conducted on EXIM’s publicly available systems/services within the EXIM.gov domain.
+This also includes the registered domain name EXIM.gov.